michmech/plausibility/README.md

 ## Introduction

 Application grammars written in [Grammatical Framework](http://www.grammaticalframework.org/) (GF) often overgenerate in the sense that they produce semantically implausible sentences.
 Take, for example, the well-known [Foods](https://github.com/GrammaticalFramework/gf-contrib/tree/master/foods) grammar which is often used in GF tutorials.
 This grammar parses and linearizes comments on food such as *this pizza is delicious* and *that Italian wine is expensive*.
-If you use this grammar for random generation it will randomly pick combinations of food items and food qualities and produce sentences, some of which will be perfectly normal (like the two examples above) while others will be "weird", implausible, such as *this pizza is very Italian* and *those warm fish are warm*.
+If you use this grammar for random generation it will randomly pick combinations of food items and food qualities and produce sentences, some of which will be perfectly normal (like the two examples above) while others will be "weird", implausible, such as *this pizza is very Italian* and *those hot fish are hot*.

-GF grammars tend to overgenerate like this because GF's formalism of abstract grammars and abstract syntax tress, where the language-independent semantics of the sentences is described, is not expressive enough to capture all the semantic and pragmatic details you would need to bring in in order to block overgeneration.
-For example, in the Foods grammar, you would like to be able to encode the fact that some food qualities (eg. warm) can plausibly be applied only to some food items (eg. pizza) but not to others (eg. fish).
+GF grammars tend to overgenerate like this because GF's formalism of abstract grammars and abstract syntax trees, where the language-independent semantics of the sentences is described, is not expressive enough to capture all the semantic and pragmatic details you would need to bring in in order to block overgeneration.
+For example, in the Foods grammar, you would like to be able to encode the fact that some food qualities (eg. hot) can plausibly be applied only to some food items (eg. pizza) but not to others (eg. fish).
 There is no easy way to encode that constraint in GF's abstract grammars.

 ## Previous solutions (or rather, non-solutions)

 I say that there is no *easy* way to express such constraints, but there are two somewhat *non-easy* ways which have been suggested before as solutions to this problem (for example in section 5.2.3 of the GF [Best Practices](http://www.molto-project.eu/sites/default/files/MOLTO_D2.3.pdf) document).

 1. The first suggestion is to design a complex hierarchy of types and subtypes in your abstract grammar.
-So, for example, you would have one type for food items which can be described as warm, another for those which can be described as fresh and so on.
+So, for example, you would have one type for food items which can be described as hot, another for those which can be described as fresh and so on.
 I find this solution unsatisfactory because it causes more problems than it solves:

-  - If an item belongs in more than one type, for example pizza which can be described both as warm and as fresh, then it needs to exist in your gramar more than once.
+  - If an item belongs in more than one type, for example pizza which can be described both as hot and as fresh, then it needs to exist in your gramar more than once.
 This bloats the grammar up and misses a generalization.
 Ideally you want to have only one pizza entity on your grammar.

   - GF doesn't really *do* subtyping, you can only fake it with type coercion functions.
 This makes your abstract syntax trees more complex than they need to be.